From Top to Bottom: Attic & Basement Renovations

 Aside from the obvious benefits of adding more usable space to your home, basement and attic renovations are also a very cost-effective way to increase the resale value of your property.
 Zillow reports that homeowners who finish their basement can expect an average return of up to 70 percent — and the other 30 percent you don’t earn back might feel worthwhile when you consider the added functionality and comfort you’ll enjoy for years to come.

 Furnishing Your Newly Refinished Space

 Meanwhile, our vast collection storage systems offer infinite customization options to fit spaces of any size.
 Specify our Clei modular storage systems to create unique cabinetry or shelving configurations; or design a completely unique bar area, library, home office, or media center using our fully customizable line of storage solutions by Turati.
 Both of these storage options integrate with any our wall beds for a seamless, built-in look.

 Most finished basement and attics tend to be used as all-purpose flex rooms, so it’s no surprise that many Resource clients come to us looking for multi-functional and transforming furniture specifically for these spaces.

-With a wide assortment of multi-functional wall beds, transforming tables, flexible seating, space-saving storage systems and more, our collection is uniquely suited for a basement or attic remodel.
+With a wide assortment of multi-functional wall beds, transforming tables, flexible seating, space-saving storage systems, and more, our collection is uniquely suited for basement or attic remodels.
 But aside from maximizing available square footage, many of our systems can be also be customized to meet the unique challenges that basements and attics present.

 Here are some of the genius techniques our clients have used to breathe new life into a basement or attic: